qiaochloe/bph-site/README.md

 1. Define routers in the `server/api/routers/` folder.
 Routers contain multiple procedures.
 They can be queries, mutations, or subscriptions.
 2. Merge these routers in `server/api/root.ts` into a centralized `appRouter`.
 3. Call procedures in the frontend using the `useRouter` hook.

+## Database
+Filters are usually better than making a new data table